telerik/winforms-docs/editors/popupeditor/customize-elements.md

 ---
 title: Customize Elements
-page_title: Customize Elements | UI for WinForms Documentation
+page_title: Customize Elements | RadPopupEditor
-description: Customize Elements
+description: This article shows how you can access and change the properties of the PopupEditor elements.
 slug: winforms/editors/popupeditor/customize-elements
 tags: customize,elements
 published: True